Alternating Linear Minimization: Revisiting von Neumann's alternating projections: Introduction

-We specialize the Cyclic Block-Coordinate Conditional Gradient algorithm to von Neumann's setting, similar to the specialization of the vanilla Frank–Wolfe algorithm in \citet{willner1968distance}, arriving at our \emph{Alternating Linear Minimizations} Algorithm~\ref{alg:dist_LMO}.
-This algorithm is the direct analog to von Neumann's alternating projection algorithm, however not using projections in each iteration but using linear minimizations only.
+We specialize the Cyclic Block-Coordinate Conditional Gradient algorithm to von Neumann's setting, similar to the specialization of the vanilla Frank–Wolfe algorithm in \citet{willner1968distance}, arriving at our \emph{Alternating Linear Minimizations (ALM)} (Algorithm~\ref{alg:dist_LMO}).
+This algorithm is the direct analog to von Neumann's alternating projection algorithm, however replacing each projection with a step of the Frank–Wolfe algorithm, an update based on a single linear minimization only.
+Note, that this is in sharp contrast to approaches that approximately solve the projection problem by means of conditional gradients as done e.g., in \citet{millan2021approximate} or when employing conditional gradient sliding techniques \citep{lan2016conditional}; see also \citet{CGFWSurvey2022} for an overview.
 Surprisingly, we obtain (up to constants) the same rate of convergence of $O(1/t)$ for the distance to the intersection after \(t\) linear minimizations as von Neumann's original algorithm albeit with a different dependence on the geometric parameters of the two sets (as expected): we obtain roughly $O\left(\frac{(D_P + D_Q)^2}{t}\right)$ vs $O\left(\frac{\dist(y_0, P \cap Q)^{2}}{t}\right)$, where \(D_{p}\) and \(D_{Q}\) are diameters of the sets \(P\) and \(Q\) and \(y_{0}\) is the starting point of the algorithm chosen arbitrarily; see Proposition~\ref{prop:setIntersection} for details.
-We also outline in Remark~\ref{rem:exact} how our algorithm can be used to not only approximately but exactly compute $x \in P \cap Q$.
-Moreover, our algorithm certifies non-existence of $x \in P \cap Q$ in case $P \cap Q = \emptyset$ and generates a certifying hyperplane.
-An interesting corollary of our algorithm is that we can check whether two polytopes (approximately) intersect without an explicit description of the polytopes by inequalities, requiring only access via a linear minimization oracle.
-This might be of independent interest in discrete geometry.
-We then provide an adaptive variant in Algorithm~\ref{alg:dist_LMO_adaptive} that does not require knowledge of problem parameters and decides whether $P \cap Q = \emptyset$ (and provides $x \in P \cap Q$ if exists) add an additive logarithmic cost.
+Moreover, our algorithm certifies non-existence of $x \in P \cap Q$ in case $P \cap Q = \emptyset$ and generates a certifying hyperplane as detailed in Section~\ref{sec:empty-intersection}.